rkaunismaa/MachineLearningwithPyTorchAndScikitLearn/README.md

 # MachineLearningwithPyTorchAndScikitLearn
-This is my walk through of the book 'Machine Learning with PyTorch and Scikit-Learn, 3rd Edition' by Sebastian Raschka
+This is my walk through of the book 'Machine Learning with PyTorch and Scikit-Learn' by Sebastian Raschka